joanseg/The-Positioning-Manual/chapters/10-Risk.md

 	- An insurmountable lack of access to buyers in this area of focus
 	- No conceivable overlap between what this market values and what you are willing to offer

-This approach to deciding how to specialize is more risky.
+Again, the Find Your People/Opportunity approach to deciding how to specialize is more risky.
 This is a good place to remind you that for all the power, reach, and flexibility that modern digital marketing gives us for generating leads, and for all the power that Google and LinkedIn give buyers for finding solutions they may not have been aware of before they searched, you're still in a *relationship business*.

 Your ability to forge trusting relationships with buyers is the beating heart of your ability to run a thriving consulting business.
 This doesn't mean you need to be an extrovert or have world-class people skills.
-Lots of nerdy introverts, like myself, do it.
-So the risk the Find Your People/Opportunity approach poses to you is that you could choose to specialize in a way where it's difficult or impractical for you to forge trusting relationships with enough buyers to make it work.
+Lots of nerdy introverts, like myself, do it without those qualities.
+The risk the Find Your People/Opportunity approach poses to you is that you could choose to specialize in a way where it's difficult or impractical for you to forge trusting relationships with enough buyers to make it work.

 If you're using the Find Your Head Start heuristic, you're probably going to specialize in a vertical or problem you have past experience with.
 You'll know what to expect.
 You may already have a useful amount of access to buyers or credibility.
 With the Find Your People/Opportunity heuristic, you may be moving into unfamiliar territory with surprises in store for you.
 The solution, of course, is to do some market research to make the new territory less unfamiliar.